Puebllo/rotenso-climate/README.md

 ## [Support](https://buymeacoffee.com/pabllo)

+> [!NOTE]
+> This project will be open-source forever.
+I did this component for my personal purposes but I think many other may benefit from it.
+>
+> If you like this project and want to support it, you can consider [buying me a coffee](https://buymeacoffee.com/pabllo)
+>
+> You can also support this project by letting me know, for which AC brands/models it also works
+>
 ![image](https://github.com/user-attachments/assets/4af840c1-f809-4a2d-9668-7374ca7e2d52)

-This project will be open-source forever.
-I did this component for my personal purposes but I think many other may benefit from it.

-If you like this project and want to support it, you can consider [buying me a coffee](https://buymeacoffee.com/pabllo)

-You can also support this project by letting me know, for which AC brands/models it also works
+>
 ## How I did this

 By reverse engineering hundreds of data packets from WiFi module ;) Change one option in SmartLife app at a time, observe changes in frames, and deduct meaning of bytes ( so far it works :) )

-## Tested with AC:
+## Tested with AC

 - [x] Rotenso Elis Series 3,5kW

 ## What's working

 - [x] Receiving state updates
 - [x] Mode selection (Off, Cool, Heat, Fan)
 - [x] Preset selection (Eco, Turbo)
-- [x] Fan speed (Auto, Low, Mid, High)
+- [x] Set fan speed (Auto, Low, Mid, High)
-- [x] Set temp at decimal (0.5\*C changes)
+- [x] Set temperature with decimal (0.5\*C changes)

 ## ToDo:

 ### ESPHome

 - [ ] Expose Dry Mode
+- [ ] Config repo, so ESPHome can fetch directly this component without manual upload to `config` dir

 ### Common AC functionality: